nf-it/wefram/wefram/docs/source/ds/orm.rst

-As we see - instead of writing a SQLAlchemy-based query we called a single simple method :py:meth:`~wefram.ds.orm.model.Model.all` of the corresponding :class:`wefram.ds.orm.model.Model`.
+As we see - instead of writing a SQLAlchemy-based query we called a single simple method :py:meth:`~wefram.ds.model.Model.all` of the corresponding :class:`~wefram.ds.model.Model`.
 Of cource, helper methods cannot be used in all cases, but them makes a simple operations handled simple.